CYLALighthouse/PM-Toolkit/docs/ri.md

 	- Identify relevant and appropriate texts to use when building students reading and comprehension skills
 	- Identify skills that support students’ reading comprehension and fluency

+!> 	RI is **not timed**.
+	Each student will answer approximately **20-25 questions**.
+	Most students take **15-30 minutes** to complete one administration.
+	The assessment is computer-adaptive and adjusts question difficulty based on students' responses.

+?> **Computer Adaptive Design**		As students progress through the assessment, the difficulty level of questions change according to the students' performance.
+If the student correctly answers a question, the Lexile measure of the next question increase.
+If the student incorrectly answers a question, the Lexile measure of the next question decreases.
+The assessment ends once the student has answered a sufficient number of questions to determine an accurate Lexile measure.

 ## Reading Inventory Video Walkthrough